 A during the school day system of support was implemented for our students to begin the 15/16 school year.
 The program called the Raider Revolution was developed and voted on by our teaching staff to address the needs of at-risk students during the school day.
 Days are used to address the needs of staff members and review data generated from standardized tests.
+Funding is available from a number of sources to send staff members to workshops or conferences members and review data generated from standardized tests.
 Funding is available from a number of sources to send staff members to workshops or conferences for purposes of professional development.
 The areas of concentration are technology assessment, critical thinking, reading and writing, and cultural awareness.

-The staff development plan addresses the key needs of staff members as determined by the staff development committee and data gathered from assessments.
-All departments are committed to an awareness of the various learning styles of students.
-Staff development in recent years has highlighted aligning department curricula with State and District standards and frameworks, Specially Designed Academic Instruction in English, Google Apps for Education, and high quality instructional strategies based off of training in Direct Interactive Instruction.
+Staff Development plan addresses the critical areas of need as determined through WASC documnet and data gathered through administrative walk-throughs.
+All departments are committed to cohedive collaboration in regards to the most effective instructional strategies four our students.
+Staff development has